kernbeisser/JavaFX/MysqlConnect/README.md

 ## Connect to MySQL

 Testing connection to a mysql database.
+Selection: "select user,host,password from mysql.user;".